apache/doris-website/blog/principle-of-Doris-Stream-Load.md

 ---
 {
-'title': 'Doris Stream Load原理解析',
-'summary': "Stream Load是Doris用户最常用的数据导入方式之一，它是一种同步的导入方式, 允许用户通过Http访问的方式批量地将数据导入Doris，并返回数据导入的结果。",
-'date': '2022-09-08',
+'title': 'Doris Stream Load Principle Analysis', 'summary': "Stream Load, one of the most commonly used data import methods for Doris users, is a synchronous import method.
+It allows users to import data into Doris in batch through HTTP access and returns the results of data import.", 'date': '2022-09-08',
 'author': 'Apache Doris',
-'tags': ['技术解析'],
+'tags': ['Tech Sharing'],
 }
 ---